 Carcinoma of an Unknown Primary Site

 Although all patients with cancer of an unknown primary site have advanced, metastatic disease, universal pessimism and nihilism regarding treatment are inappropriate.
 Subsets of patients with specific treatment implications can be defined using clinical and pathologic features.
-Improved diagnostic methods, including more specific immunohistochemical (IHC) stains and gene expression profiling, allow accurate prediction of the tissue of origin in most patients with carcinoma of unknown primary site, so that site-specific treatment can be delivered.
+Improved diagnostic methods, including more specific immunohistochemistry (IHC) stains and gene expression profiling, allow accurate prediction of the tissue of origin in most patients with carcinoma of an unknown primary site, so that site-specific treatment can be delivered.

 Unknown primary cancer occurs with approximately equal frequency in men and women, and the prognosis is the same for both.